Esri/maps-app-android/README.md

 ## MDTOC

-Generation a table of contents in this repository was performed using the [MDTOC package for Atom](https://atom.io/packages/atom-mdtoc).
+Generating table of contents for documents in this repository was performed using the [MDTOC package for Atom](https://atom.io/packages/atom-mdtoc).

 ## Licensing